Can I Get an Extended Warranty for a Used Car? Find Out

-Planning on purchasing a used car in the near future?
+Are you planning on purchasing a used car in the near future?
 Well, congratulations on your big spend!
 Buying a new car is one of the most important purchase decisions a person will make in their lifetime.
 And if you pick the right car, it could be one of the best decisions of your life.
-However, there is one thing that often confuses potential used car buyers and drivers alike: The Extended Car Warranty.
+However, there is one thing that often confuses potential used car owners and drivers alike: the extended car warranty (also known as a vehicle service contract).
 In fact, many drivers are completely unaware that you can even purchase an extended warranty for a used car, but we’re here to tell you for certain that your used car can benefit to nearly the same exact coverage as if you were buying the vehicle new.

-However, the question is, is it really that simple to get an extended warranty on a used car?
+However, the question is, is it really that simple to get a used car warranty?
 It depends, actually.
 There are a lot of factors that will come into play and determine if your vehicle qualifies for coverage.
 For instance, these types of factors could include: the quality of the vehicle, the age and mileage of the car currently, your driving record and habits, resale values, licensed repair facilities, and more.
 The more you understand how these will affect your coverage options, the more you protect yourself.

-Now, allow me to answer some exhausted questions and shed a little light on those issues that often invite trouble for you, so that you can avoid these errors in your calculations and make the best decision.
+Now, allow us to answer some exhausting questions and shed a little light on those issues that often invite trouble for you so that you can avoid these errors in your calculations and make the best decision.
 If you completely understand what it is you’re actually paying for and what it will cover, you’ll be on the right track to saving money and protecting yourself.
-Let’s get started!

 How Much Can You Save with an Extended Warranty for Used Cars?

 This question is a tad baffling, as it has various dimensions.
-In some cases you could jeopardize losing a lot of your own money and in others, you could save thousands of dollars.
-Some professionals believe that the extended auto warranties, generally referred to as ‘Vehicle Protection Plans’ or ‘Service Contracts’, don’t always pay off, while another segment of professionals support the idea that you could save lots of money and come out ahead in the end.
+In some cases, you could jeopardize losing a lot of your own money, and in others, you could save thousands of dollars.
+Some professionals believe that extended auto warranties, generally referred to as “vehicle protection plans” or “service contracts,” don’t always pay off, while another segment of professionals supports the idea that you could save lots of money and come out ahead in the end.
 While it’s pretty obvious which side of the spectrum we stand on, we can happily say that our average customer uses their policy at least 3 times during their a 5-year coverage period.
 And with the price of a new engine averaging $3,600, a new transmission running you $2,400, and a new cooling system coming in at a cool $1,200, a policy from Endurance will pay off in no time.

-If you’re new to the used car buying process, and don’t have the slightest idea on how the used car extended warranty works, focus on just three main things: what’s included, what it will cost you, and where you are getting it from.
+If you’re new to the used car buying process and don’t have the slightest idea of how a used car extended warranty works, focus on just three main things: what’s included, what it will cost you, and where you are getting it from.
 Though there are definitely other factors to consider before purchasing coverage, these three staples will allow you to better judge the right coverage for you.

-What an Extended Warranty for Used Cars Include:
+What an Extended Warranty for Used Cars Includes

-Generally speaking, there are 4 different types of coverage:
+Generally speaking, there are four different types of coverage:

-- Powertrain– A basic coverage that protects your vehicle’s most important and expensive components such as engine, drive axel, and transmission.
+- Powertrain Warranty: A basic coverage that protects your vehicle’s most important and expensive components, such as the engine, drive axle, and transmission.

-- Exclusionary– Widely considered a “bumper to bumper” protection plan by many, exclusionary coverage is so extensive that instead of listing what is covered it lists a small list of “exclusions” that are not covered by the policy, it protects THAT many parts and components.
+- Exclusionary: Widely considered a “bumper-to-bumper coverage” by many, exclusionary coverage is so extensive that instead of listing what is covered, it lists a small list of “exclusions” that are not covered by the policy; it protects THAT many parts and components.